jenkinsci/gerrit-code-review-plugin/README.md

 more convenient to integrate automated verification into the code review.

 To build changes with pending checks, create a new `Multibranch Pipeline` item and select `Branch Source` of type `Gerrit` as described above.

-Then add the `Filter by Pending Checks`-behaviour to the `Gerrit Branch Source`.
+To filter open changes by pending checks of checkers manually created in gerrit, add the `Filter by Pending Checks`-behaviour to the `Gerrit Branch Source`.
 To select checkers, which should be checked for whether their checks are pending, under `Query Operator` either select to query pending checks by checker scheme to